-The prospects of the CAADP process enhancing transparency and accountability are further constrained by long standing weaknesses of the national systems.
-While the CAADP process has helped to expose a wide range of institutional weaknesses and challenges, there is no willingness to address them.
-The core function analysis would have helped to tackle MoAFS's institutional bottlenecks that could have possibly contributed to creating a favourableenvironment for transparency and accountability to thrive.
+The prospects of the CAADP process enhancing transparency and accountability are further constrained by longstanding weaknesses of the national systems.
+While the CAADP process has helped to expose a wide range of institutional weaknesses and challenges, there is no willingness to address these.
+The core function analysis would have helped to tackle the MoAFS's institutional bottlenecks that could have possibly contributed to creating a favourable environment for transparency and accountability to thrive.
 This is not unique to the agricultural sector.
-There is, according to Booth, et al., (2006), a general decline in the institutional and policy capacity of the civil service, promoting and entrenching a culture of fraud and corruption as well as deterioration of work ethnics.
-It is difficult to expect the ethos of transparency and accountability to flourish because "the once coherent framework of supervision has collapsed and there exists no rewarding system that effectively discriminates between hard workers and non-hard workers"48.
-Moreover, the majority of the civil servants prioritize rent seeking activities as opposed to their regular responsibilities.
-They are preoccupied with chasing allowances and tend to dedicate themselves where there are allowances (Chinsinga, 2005).
+There is, according to Booth et al. (2006), a general decline in the institutional and policy capacity of the civil service, promoting and entrenching a culture of fraud and corruption as well as deterioration of work ethnics.
+It is difficult to expect the ethos of transparency and accountability to flourish because 'the once coherent framework of supervision has collapsed and there exists no rewarding system that effectively discriminates between hard workers and non-hard workers.'48 Moreover, the majority of the civil servants prioritise rent seeking activities as opposed to their regular responsibilities.
+They are preoccupied with chasing allowances and tend to dedicate themselves where there are allowances (Chinsinga 2005).

-5.2.6 Monitoring and Evaluation
+5.2.6 Monitoring and evaluation

-M&E is an integral part of the CAADP process institutional architecture to reviving the fortunes of the agricultural sector across the continent.
-It is key to "improving the level, relevance, and reliability of evidence in decision making processes which is essential for the effective design and implementation of policies and programmes" (Benin, et al., 2010: 19).
+M&E is an integral part of the CAADP institutional architecture for reviving the fortunes of the agricultural sector across the continent.
+It is key to improving the level, relevance, and reliability of evidence in decision making processes which is essential for the effective design and implementation of policies and programmes' (Benin et al. 2010: 19).
 As part of the M&E efforts, CAADP countries are expected to establish Strategic Analysis and Knowledge Support Systems (SAKSS) nodes.
-These are mandated to make available high level quality data for decision making related to the design and implementation of investment plans and programmes.
+These are mandated to make available high quality data for decision-making related to the design and implementation of investment plans and programmes.
 Each country is at liberty to explore how the SAKSS node can be constituted and the exact way in which the node renders support to the CAADP process.
 The purpose of the monitoring framework is to assess the stage at which countries are in the process, why countries are progressing the way that they are, constraints and opportunities, and roles of different stakeholders in the process, including their capacities to undertake their roles.

-The M&E for the agricultural sector is in a state of flux because there are several monitoring frameworks that are yet to be harmonized (Reme and Mingu, 2011).
+M&E for the agricultural sector is in a state of flux because there are several monitoring frameworks that are yet to be harmonised (Reme and Mingu 2011).
 There are currently three M&E frameworks.
-The Technical Secretariat for the Joint Food and Nutrition Task Force tracks 57 indicators related to agriculture and food security covering, at the time of the fieldwork, 193 projects, funded and implemented by over 80 different donors and implementers.
-The Ministry of Economic Planning and Development (MoEP&D) monitors the sector through the annual reviews of the MGDS.
-This is currently described as "the best attempt at sector wide M&E and accountability given that government, NGO and development partner projects are all considered, if reported voluntarily" (Reme and Mingu, 2011: 62).
-The final M&E effort is through the Aid and Management Platform (AMP), the primary aid data management system and effectiveness monitoring tool.
+The Technical Secretariat for the Joint Food and Nutrition Task Force tracks 57 indicators related to agriculture and food security covering, at the time of the fieldwork, 193 projects funded and implemented by over 80 different donors and implementers.
+The MoEP&D also monitors the sector through annual reviews of the MGDS.
+This is currently described as 'the best attempt at sector wide M&E and accountability given that government, NGO and development partner projects are all considered, if reported voluntarily' (Reme and Mingu 2011:62).
+The final

+M&E effort is through the Aid and Management Platform (AMP), the primary aid data management system and effectiveness monitoring tool.